jayo-exe/JayoTriggerQueuePlugin/README.md

 ### Utility Triggers

-Thisplugin also provides a few utility triggers to help manage the trigger queues:
+This plugin also provides a few utility triggers to help manage the trigger queues:

 #### Next Item in Queue